gregsadetsky/mias-check/README.md

 ## see analyzed / scraped data

 - html results returned for all images are under the `_scraping` directory
-- the tool's "analyzed" results are in `3.output.csv` (true/false value meaning "is the word malignant present on the result page")
+- the tool's "analyzed" results are in `3.output.csv`
+  - `True`/`False` values boil down to "is the word malignant present on the result page"

 ## how to run it / reproduce it